sahoog2/Preparation_Notes/LLD/DP/2 Singleton.md

 Below is an example of a thread-safe Singleton class implemented using the **lazy initialization method**:

+Steps:
+1. Static variable to hold the single instance
+2. Private constructor to prevent external instantiation
+3. Public static synchronized method to provide access to the single instance

     class Singleton {
         // Static variable to hold the single instance private static Singleton instance;